wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

   alt="Diversity White BG"
 %}

-All the features mentioned in this article are now available in the official [Wikipedia for Android app on Google Play](https://play.google.com/store/apps/details?id=org.wikipedia).
+All the features mentioned in this article are now available in the official [Wikipedia for Android app on Google Play](https://play.google.com/store/apps/details?id=org.wikipedia){:target="_blank" rel="nofollow"}.
 Our team is working on many more exciting features to offer all the advantages and satisfy (most of) our user’s sophisticated and sometimes even contradictory needs in the near future.

-Follow [@WikipediaMobile](https://twitter.com/WikimediaMobile) on Twitter for the latest news related to Wikipedia apps.
-If you don’t want to miss the latest design changes to Wikipedia, follow [@WikimediaDesign](https://twitter.com/WikimediaDesign).
+Follow [@WikipediaMobile](https://twitter.com/WikimediaMobile){:target="_blank" rel="nofollow"} on Twitter for the latest news related to Wikipedia apps.
+If you don’t want to miss the latest design changes to Wikipedia, follow [@WikimediaDesign](https://twitter.com/WikimediaDesign){:target="_blank" rel="nofollow"}.
 Please let us know what you think about the updates in the comments below, on [MediaWiki](https://www.mediawiki.org/wiki/Wikimedia_Apps) or [email](mailto:android@wikimedia.org).

 *Thanks to Matt Cleinman, Shay Nowick, Matthew Williams, Carolyn Li-Madeo, Johan Jönsson, Lucy Blackwell, Sam Patton, Rita Ho, and Jess Klein for their contributions to this article.*